idg10/reactive/Rx.NET/Documentation/Rx-Roadmap-2023.md

 As of February 2023, `System.Reactive` (aka Rx.NET, Rx for short in this document) has been moribund for a while.
 This document describes the plan for bringing it back to life.

+## Proposal in brief

+* an initial [V.next](#vnext-v51) (called either V5.1 or 6.0, TBD) bringing the build process and TFMs up to date (dropping out-of-support targets such as `netcoreapp3.1` and `net5.0` and replacing them with the current LTS equivalent such as `net6.0`)
+* work in parallel on an `alpha`-labeled release of NuGet packages for [`System.Reactive.Async`](#rxasync)
+* a [V.next.next](#vnextnext-v60) (called either V6.0 or V7.0, TBD) addressing code bloat and related issues experienced by some UI frameworks
+* an initiative to triage the backlog of issues, and determine which issues should be addressed in each of the releases described above

+The remainder of this document describes the thinking behind this work plan.

 ## Current problems

 There are five main problems we want to address.